OUR PROCESS

 Our projects typically include the following six steps:

-CLARIFY ISSUES AND NEEDS AND SEEK PATTERNS IN THE DATA
+CLARIFY ISSUES AND NEEDS AND SEEK PATTERNS IN THE DATAIMPLEMENTATION AND ONGOING COMMUNICATION>

 CLARIFY CLIENT'S NEEDS AND OBJECTIVES